Batuhansaylam26/langchain/README.md

 ## [Prompt Templates](langchain_prompt_template)

 Prompt templates help to translate user input and parameters into instructions for a language model.
-This can be used to guide a model's response, helping it understand the context and generate relevant and coherent language-based output -- <cite>Langchain [1]</cite>.
+This can be used to guide a model's response, helping it understand the context and generate relevant and coherent language-based output [1].